percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 Summary of the fix:
 --------------------

-|MySQL| considers all ``UPDATE/DELETE/INSERT ...
-SELECT`` statements with
-``LIMIT`` clause to be unsafe, no matter wether they are really producing non-deterministic result or not, and switches from statement-based logging to row-based one. |Percona Server| is more accurate, it acknowledges such instructions as safe when they include ``ORDER BY PK`` or ``WHERE`` condition.
+MySQL considers all ``UPDATE/DELETE/INSERT ...
+SELECT`` statements with ``LIMIT`` clause to be unsafe, no matter wether they are really producing non-deterministic result or not, and switches from statement-based logging to row-based one.
+Percona Server for MySQL is more accurate, it acknowledges such instructions as safe when they include ``ORDER BY PK`` or ``WHERE`` condition.
 This fix has been ported from the upstream bug report :mysqlbug:`42415` (:psbug:`44`).